awsdocs/aws-greengrass-developer-guide/doc_source/gg-core.md

    sudo mv /greengrass /greengrass_backup
    ```

-1. Untar the new core software on the core device\.
+1. Untar the new software on the core device\.
 Replace the *os\-architecture* and *version* placeholders in the command\.

    ```
    sudo tar –zxvf greengrass-os-architecture-version.tar.gz –C /